biffbaff64/LughSharp/STYLEGUIDE.md

 - Place out parameters after all other parameters in the method definition.
 - ref should be used rarely, when mutating an input is necessary.
 - Do not use ref as an optimisation for passing structs.
-- Do not use ref to pass a modifiable container into a method. ref is only required when the supplied container needs be replaced with an entirely different container instance.
+- Do not use ref to pass a modifiable container into a method. ref is only required when the supplied container needs to be replaced with an entirely different container instance.

 LINQ
 ----